 Requesting feedback is a common thing to do nowadays.
 Even a simple visit to the website can elicit a call to leave comments or answer a survey, After, feedback is one of the easiest ways to get insights on what customers like and don’t like.

 However, consider the timing when requesting reactions.
-Asking customers to complete a form after ordering may be seen as different compared to asking them after completing a delivery.
+Asking customers for feedback after ordering may be seen as different compared to asking them after completing a delivery.